Mappy/astarlite/README.md

 ## Compute the route
 We can use the same query as earlier to compute the route between two nodes in our graph.
-Result will be converted in kml (a convenient format for web mapping) thanks to askml() function from spatialite.
+We keep only the first raw, which sums up the whole route, and convert it to kml (a convenient format for web mapping) thanks to askml() function from spatialite.

+    def compute_route(self, lat_from, lng_from, lat_to, lng_to):
+        node_from = self.get_nearest_node(lat_from, lng_from)
+        node_to = self.get_nearest_node(lat_to, lng_to)
+        if node_to == None or node_from == None:
+            return ""
+        cur = self.conn.cursor()
-    SELECT askml(geometry) FROM "roads_net" where nodeFrom=? and nodeTo=? limit 1
+        query = 'SELECT askml(geometry) FROM "roads_net" where nodeFrom=? and nodeTo=? limit 1'

-where you can replace both question marks with nodes id.
+        cur.execute(query, (node_from, node_to))
+        rec = cur.fetchone()
+        cur.close()
+        return rec[0]

+Note that the question marks are replaced by the sqlite driver with the parameters ''''node_from'''' and ''''node_to'''' provided to the execute function.
+These parameters are properly escaped, which means do not have to worry about sql injections, even with text.

+The kml returned by this function (the record #0 of the only line) is not self-suffisant.
+It is intented to be inserted in a complete kml template.

 ## Display the availlable area on the map